GregePorter/RIS-quickstart/README.md

 We'll return to the queue and group later when we run jobs.

+Note:
+1. If you already have RIS access, try

+    `/storage1/fs1/g.porter/Active`

+but instead of `g.porter`, put in your wustl id

 # Task 2: Connecting to the RIS

 To access the RIS cluster, you must perform the following steps.